anubhavpgit/anubhavpgit.github.io/content/posts/gameoflife.md

 #### Arithmetic Logic Unit

 The **ALU** is the heart of the CPU, responsible for performing arithmetic and logical operations on data.
 It consists of a number of logic gates that can perform operations such as addition, subtraction, AND, OR, and NOT.
-It's more complicated than that.

 <div class="container" style="display: flex; align-items: center; justify-content: center; text-align: center;">
     <div style="margin: 10px;">